MasonShopperly/ReCoDE-LaTeX-PhD-Template/docs/1_Overview.md

 ## 📖 Bibliography
 *(Required; position implied by Section 8.1 and Section 9.1)*

-The checklist expects a **full bibliography of works cited** in the thesis, although in your excerpt it is not given a separate numbered heading.
+The checklist expects a **full bibliography of works cited** in the thesis, although in your excerpt, it is not given a separate numbered heading.
 Its position is implied by the structure:

 - **Section 8.1** describes the abstract, table of contents, and lists.
 - **Section 9.1** explicitly states that appendices come **after your bibliography**.